dvwright/xss-mw/README.md

 * Multipart Form Data - Content-Type multipart/form-data

-In the future the plan is have a feature to store all user submitted data intact and have the option to
+A future plan is have a feature to store all user submitted data intact and have the option to

-filter it out on the http Response, so you can choose your preference.

-- in other words - data would be stored in the database as it was submitted and removed in Responses back to the user.
+filter it out on the http Response, so you can choose your preference.  - in other words - data would be stored in the database as it was submitted and removed in Responses back to the user.

-Pros: data integrity

-Cons: XSS exploits still present
+pros: data integrity, cons: XSS exploits still present

-# NOTE: This is Beta level code with minimal actual usage
+# NOTE: This is Beta level code with minimal actual real world usage

 ## Contributing